SpectatorEx/SQLite-Manager/README.md

 ## How to use

 First you need to open an existing database or create a new one.
+You must enter the full name of the file, including its extension.
 The created database should be stored in the "*database*" folder.
-When creating it, you must enter the full name of the file, including its extension.

 For example: *users.db*.